 Note that employment days are counted backward starting today.
 This means that EOI will automatically update your work experience points to every new day if you keep the ‘end date’ for current employment empty.

-I strongly suggest removing the end date of current active employment from your Skill Select profile.
+I strongly suggest removing the end date of your current active employment from your Skill Select profile.
 Your date of effect will change if total points increase.
 Do not leave these extra points on the table!

 |Employment in Australia||Points|